Hello, friends! Is Calvary Chapel a Cult? What do you think?

 Over the years I have witnessed firsthand the devastation.
 I also have friends and colleagues, including cult experts, who have witnessed CC’s devastation.

 The backbone of Christianity is eye witness accounts of a handful of men and women.
 At Talbot School of Theology at Biola University’s graduate school, I learned that eye witness accounts are exceedingly important for evidence of the Christian message.
-Why do those in CC base their entire lives on the eye witness accounts of a group of ancient men and women (many of these folks were friends) but apathetically turn a blind eye to tens of thousands of public outcries over the years from those across the world who do not know each other?
+Why do those in CC base their entire lives on the eye witness accounts of a group of ancient men and women (many of these folks were friends) but apathetically turn a blind eye to all the public outcries over the years from those across the world who do not know each other?
 Furthermore, all in this population have the same common denominator: They were emotionally and psychologically abused by CC.
 This pattern and common denominator is valuable to research.

 This is called spiritual abuse.
 There is a wasteland of CC victims who are experiencing it.

-I am pondering the fact that many of the heavy-handed, hypocritical Calvary Chapels antics don’t hold up when compared to some ethical codes as noted at the National Association for Social Workers (NASW).
+I am pondering the fact that many of the heavy-handed, hypocritical Calvary Chapel antics don’t hold up when compared to some ethical codes as noted at the National Association for Social Workers (NASW).
 Tax-exempt, non-profit organizations are supposed to exist for and benefit the public good.
 This “others” mentality is also the point of Christian ministry in the first place:

 “Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interests of others.” – Philippians 2:3,4